OumniaBASSI/alx-system_engineering-devops/0x01-shell_permission/README.md

-Create a script that switches the current user to the user betty : su betty
+Create a script that switches the current user to the user betty : su bety